chanhi2000/ELEN130/lab/lab01sub.md

 ```
 >> Enter normalized frequency in cycles/sample: 0.02
 ```
-4. Type 'getCosSig' on the '>>' prompt, and enter
+4. Type 'plotCosSig' on the '>>' prompt, and enter
 ```
 >> plotCosSig
 ```
-5. When the 3rd prompt is asked, like the following
+5. When the 3rd prompt appears, like the following
 ```
 >> Enter sample time interval in seconds:
 ```